 StoneSet recently completed works at a property in the NSW Central Coast to overlay an old concrete tiled driveway.

-The installation took just 2 days which including the installation of aluminium control joints to reflect most the expansion joints in the concrete, followed by the pour of the 16mm StoneSet layer.
+The installation took just 2 days which included the installation of aluminium control joints to reflect most of the expansion joints in the concrete, followed by the pour of the 16mm StoneSet layer.

 “We selected to use StoneSet as it is a product that purposely can renovate existing driveways.
 By using StoneSet we were able to retain the existing concrete driveway.
 We could reshape where necessary by adding new concrete pieces changing the footprint to suit the new renovations of the dwelling.

-The StoneSet topping was considered the most cost effective way of renovating the driveway, saving the client $15,000-$20,000 when compared with the cost of removing the existing concrete drive and replacing with a new.
+The StoneSet topping was considered the most cost-effective way of renovating the driveway, saving the client $15,000-$20,000 when compared with the cost of removing the existing concrete drive and replacing it with a new one.
 The product’s great warranty also influenced our decision.

 The finish of the StoneSet product is superior, provides a high quality finish which compliments the renovations of the dwelling.
 The feedback from anyone who views the driveway, has been surprised that it is actually a renovation to an old driveway, as it looks brand new.” – Louise Williams LAW Building Design